driver733/blog/_posts/2019/03/2019-03-31-dependency-injection-containers-vs-object-composition.md

 of each unit and its place in the object composition: who it depends on as well as who depends on it.
-This is something that dependency-injection containers fail at: while they do fulfill the requirement to instantiate the dependencies and inject them where needed, they disintegrate [entities] from each other, in an attempt to setup an object-oriented application without using object composition.
+This is something that dependency-injection containers fail at: while they do fulfill the requirement to instantiate the dependencies and inject them where needed, they disintegrate [entities] from each other in an attempt to setup an object-oriented application without using object composition.

 [object composition]: https://en.wikipedia.org/wiki/Composition_over_inheritance